mckechniep/clownodex/README.md

 # Clownodex

+A web application designed with JavaScript, HTML, CSS

 Everyone wants to live a happy life.
 For many of us, our happiness is the most important measure of our lives.

 In an effort to determine exactly what the predictors are of a happy life, Harvard University conducted one of the world's longest and most thorough studies.